 - Carefully turn the balls from time to time for an even brown color.

 - Then remove and transfer to a plate with paper towel to remove the excess oil.

-- Serve and enjoy while this dessert while it’s hot.
+- Serve and enjoy while it’s hot.